 To see the contents of a SysEx file, select it and press the Contents button, or use the Show Contents menu command.
 This will open a new window showing a list of messages in the file.

 The preferences window lets you change the way that SysEx Librarian works.
-Changes in this window take effect immediately, and are automatically saved.
+Changes in this window take effect immediately.

 Please note two things: